ThemezerNX/LayoutDocs/docs/guide/examples/custom-element-colors/index.md

 ---

-Modifying the colours of for example buttons, text, lines icons is possible.
+Modifying the colors of for example buttons, text, lines icons is possible.
 A theme that makes use of this functionality is [Blue by Mazu/Maximum](https://themezer.net/packs/Blue-Menu-1b4).
-Any colour is supported and the idea is the same in every menu.
+Any color is supported and the idea is the same in every menu.

 ## Example Code